 Structures for Implementing Initiatives to Become Carbon Neutral

-Amid discussions at these meetings and committees, matters related to important management decision-making are deliberated on by the Management Committee, which serves as the decision-making body for management execution, and are then submitted to the Board of Directors.
+Of the matters discussed at these committees and meetings, those matters related to important management decisions, such as setting targets for carbon neutrality, are deliberated on by the Management Committee, which serves as the decision-making body for management execution, and are then submitted to the Board of Directors.

 System for Achieving Carbon Neutrality